Weather Update for Islamabad

-Hot, and dry weather is likely to prevail in most parts of the country including the federal capital Islamabad during the next 24 hours, PMD said.
+Most regions in Pakistan including federal capital Islamabad will continue to experience hot and humid weather today on Saturday.

-As the metropolis nestled in the beautiful Margalla Hills is having hot weather, the Met Office said there is no chance of rains in the coming days.
+As the metropolis nestled in the beautiful Margalla Hills is having hot weather during day time, the Met Office predicted isolated rain-wind thundershower during evening, and night.

-On Thursday, the temperature of Islamabad was predicted to hover between 36-38C.
-It was sunny in the city while winds blew at around 12km/h, with a visibility of 6km.
+On Saturday, the temperature of Islamabad was predicted to hover between 31-37C.
+It was sunny in the city while winds blew at around 5km/h, with a visibility of 6km.

-Air quality of the federal capital was recorded at 48 which is fair.
-The air quality is ideal for most individuals; enjoy your normal outdoor activities.
+Air quality of the federal capital was recorded at 128 which is unhealthy.
+The air has reached a high level of pollution and is unhealthy for sensitive groups.

+Reduce time spent outside if you are feeling symptoms such as difficulty breathing or throat irritation.

 Synoptic Situation